 Robert F. Waldeck, Ph.D.

-Of the biological science programs offered by Scranton, the Bachelor of Science in Biology provides the broadest exposure to the study of the living world by encompassing the molecular and cellular, systems and multi-organismal domains of the discipline.
-In keeping with the evolution of the field of biology, we have adopted an integrated, interdisciplinary approach to the Biology curriculum.
-The mission of the program is to present the fundamental scientific facts and concepts needed for a broad understanding of the living world and to help students develop the skills they need to apply this knowledge to contemporary global issues.
+The Mission of the Bachelor of Science program in Biology is to present the fundamental scientific facts and concepts needed for an understanding of the living world and to help students develop the skills they need to apply this knowledge to contemporary global issues.

 For information on the CAS/MBA Five-Year Program, visit our CAS/MBA Five-Year Program page.

-Courses offered by Biology are listed under the prefixes BIOL, BCMB, ESCI, NEUR, and PSIO.
+Courses for Biology are listed under the prefixes BIOL, BCMB, ESCI and NEUR.
 For more information on these and on all courses offered, visit our Course Descriptions page.

 For more information about the Biology department, visit its website.